roverandrew/keepitclean/README.md

                 This will be used later to know which socket ID data the returned inappropriate content data should be sent to.
             </li>
         </ol>
         <p><b>NOTE:</b> Policies that evaluate to an authenticated request are to be cached, thus allowing an authorized user to skip the invokation of the                 Authorizer Handler for any subsequent requests (for a set period of time) made to the API Gateway.
-For our use case, caching time should be set to 30             minutes.<b>Users with cached policies that evaluate to an authenticated request are to have their request skip step 3&4 and
+For our use case, caching time should be set to 30             minutes. <b>Users with cached policies that evaluate to an authenticated request are to have their request skip step 3 & 4 and
-          go to <a href="#step-4">step 4.</a></b>
+          go to <a href="#step-4"> step 4.</a></b>
         </p>
     </li>
 </ol>
-<p><b>References</b></p>
-<p><a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-create-empty-api.html" target="_blank">
-    AWS Documentation: Create a WebSocket API in API Gateway
-</a></p>
-<p><a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html" target="_blank">
-    AWS Documentation: Using API Gateway Lambda authorizers
-</a></p>
-<p><a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-lambda-auth.html" target="_blank">
-    AWS Documentation: Creating a Lambda REQUEST authorizer function with the <em>Websocket</em> API
-</a></p>

 <br>
 <h3 id="request-detection-data">Requesting Inappropriate Content Detection Data</h3>
 <p id="step-4">Step 4:</p>

 <ol type="a">
     <li>Invoke Detect Inappropriate Content Lambda Function.
 Once 4a)-5b) are completed, this service executes our business based on the parameters passed                 in the request.
-Our business logic can be seen detailed <a href="business-logic">here</a>.
+Our business logic can be seen detailed <a href="solution-business-logic">here</a>.
     </li>
     <li>Request connection ID from DynamoDB.</li>
     <li>Return connection ID from DynamoDB.
 Detect Inappropriate Content Lambda Function checks if a connection is still open.</li>
 </ol>
-<p><b>References</b></p>
-<p><a href="wss://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html">
-    AWS Documentation: Using API Gateway Lambda authorizers
-</a></p>
-<p><a href="wss://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-lambda-auth.html">
-    AWS Documentation: Creating a Lambda REQUEST authorizer function with the <em>Websocket</em> API
-</a></p>

 <br>
 <h3 id="return-detection-data">Determining and Returning Inappropriate Content Detection Data</h3>